Mid-Con Energy Partners (NASDAQ:MCEP) Shares Gap Up to $2.08

-Shares of Mid-Con Energy Partners LP (NASDAQ:MCEP) gapped up before the market opened on Monday .
+Mid-Con Energy Partners LP (NASDAQ:MCEP)’s share price gapped up prior to trading on Monday .
 The stock had previously closed at $2.08, but opened at $2.50.
-Mid-Con Energy Partners shares last traded at $2.25, with a volume of 22,289 shares changing hands.
+Mid-Con Energy Partners shares last traded at $2.25, with a volume of 22,289 shares.

-Mid-Con Energy Partners (NASDAQ:MCEP) last posted its quarterly earnings data on Friday, August 14th.
+Mid-Con Energy Partners (NASDAQ:MCEP) last issued its quarterly earnings results on Friday, August 14th.
 The oil and gas producer reported ($2.29) earnings per share (EPS) for the quarter.
-Mid-Con Energy Partners had a negative net margin of 17.14% and a positive return on equity of 3.48%.
+Mid-Con Energy Partners had a positive return on equity of 3.48% and a negative net margin of 17.14%.

 Mid-Con Energy Partners, LP engages in the acquisition, ownership, and development of producing oil and natural gas properties in North America.
 The company's properties are primarily located in the Mid-Continent, Permian, Big Horn, and Powder River Basin regions of the United States in Oklahoma, Texas, and Wyoming areas.